matfantinel/fantinel.dev/cms/articles/Tina-Cloud-Test-Post.md

 > \[!warning] 🤔\
 > On second thought, do I really want to use the API?
 I believe handling the files directly is closer to the philosophy I want to follow.
 Plus, it allows doing static goodiness like Pagesearch, and I won’t be tied to Tina and Tina Cloud at all.
 Tina will remain as an utility only.
+>
+> What I have to do is find ways to make the build faster. **5 minutes is too long for a static site.**